 3. Nags Head Woods

-5. Jockey’s Ridge State Park
+4. Jockey’s Ridge State Park

-6. Wright Brothers National Memorial
+5. Wright Brothers National Memorial

 Feeling ambitious?
-Bring your 4-legged playmate and climb to the top of Big Kill Devil Hill to see the nation’s monument commemorating the Wright Brothers’ historic achievement.
-While at the top, you’ll quickly discover a breathtaking ocean-to-sound view of the Outer Banks.You and your friend can also stand on the same spot where the Wright brothers made their first flights.
+Bring your 4-legged friend and climb to the top The Wright Brothers Monument!
+At the top, you’ll quickly discover a breathtaking view of the Outer Banks.
+Additionally, you and your pup can stand on the same spot where the Wright brothers made their first flights!

-8. Currituck Heritage Park
+6. Currituck Heritage Park

 In addition to The Whalehead Club, the Wildlife Education Center and the Currituck Light, Currituck Heritage Park is also home to acres of soundside beaches and grassy lawns – perfect for your and your furry friends to explore.

-9. Fort Raleigh National Historic Site
+7. Fort Raleigh National Historic Site

 Located on Roanoke Island, Fort Raleigh is home to The Lost Colony Outdoor Drama.

-10. John’s Drive-In
+8. John’s Drive-In

 With all of these amazing pet-friendly Outer Banks spots, do we have your dog panting with excitement yet?